SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/adjusting-views.md

 ---
 uid: help-en-adjusting-views
 title: Adjusting views
-description: Adjusting views
+description: How to adjust different views in Settings and maintenance.
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Settings and maintenance so.topic: help
+keywords: Settings and maintenance so.topic: howto so.user: admin
 language: en
 ---

-# Adjust views

-Below is a description of how to adjust different views in Settings and maintenance.
+# How to adjust views in Settings and maintenance

 ## Move tabs